Casual Workers FAQs

 Pay for casual worker assignments should be reasonable and proportionate to the work completed.

-The Casual Worker Request form requires either an hourly or daily rate of pay to be declared for the casual worker, this must concur with the University salary scales.
-The total budget allocated for casual work will need to be approved by the budget holder via the casual request process before engaging the casual worker in the assignment.
+The casual worker position and job requisition forms require an hourly rate of pay to be declared for the casual worker, this must concur with the University salary scales.
+The total budget allocated for casual work will need to be approved by the budget holder via the casual job requisition process before engaging the casual worker in the assignment.

 For teaching related assignments, please refer to the Principles for working with Teaching Affiliates and Faculty Teaching Norms documents which set out how to ensure casual workers are paid appropriately for teaching related tasks.

-If you have any questions regarding this, then please contact the HR Employment Support Services team for more information.
+If you have any questions regarding this, then please contact the Casual Worker team for more information.

 Are casual workers entitled to holiday pay?

-Yes, but on both the Casual Worker Request form and the claim for work timesheet please ensure that it is only the hourly rate excluding holiday pay quoted as this will be calculated by Payroll.
+Yes, but on both the casual worker position and job requisition forms, and the claim for work timecard, please ensure that it is only the hourly rate excluding holiday pay quoted as this will be calculated by Payroll.
 For further information regarding holiday pay for casual workers then please contact Payroll Services.

 How is holiday pay calculated?